hamishfagg/django-drf-bootstrap/README.md

   - Anyone can read all notes in the DB
   - Admins can edit all notes in the DB

+## What this project provides
 The project includes a number of commonly-needed libraries and concepts already set up:
 - Django Rest Framework installed/configured basically
 - [Djoser library](https://djoser.readthedocs.io/en/latest/) used for token authentication and handling of email valdation/password reset.
+  - Users are required to confirm their email after creating an account or updating their email
+  - Emails are sent to a local mailhog instance by default (use the provided docker-compose to run both django and mailhog)
 - Custom user model configured, ready for more fields to be added
 - [DRF-Spectacular](https://drf-spectacular.readthedocs.io/en/latest/) set up to automatically generate swagger docs at `/api-docs`
 - Custom permissions added for `IsOwner` and `ReadOnly`.